 This truth can steer fixed-income investors in different directions.
 Some become leery and turn to higher-rated municipal bonds or the funds that buy them.
 They invest in less speculative portfolios, which are surprisingly more susceptible to interest rate fluctuations.
 Others remain intrigued by high yield and choose to buy lower-credit bonds on their own, without regard to how hard it can be to evaluate, monitor and sell these issues.

-The diverse portfolio of Oppenheimer Rochester High Yield Municipal Fund includes more than 1,100 holdings from more than 600 issuers.
+All four funds have large and diverse portfolios.
 This diversity can reduce the overall risk of owning speculative, high yield securities and can help generate competitive levels of tax-free, yield-driven total return for shareholders.
 Additionally, our in-house team of municipal experts conducts extensive research and seeks to capture market inefficiencies that can create yield-enhancing opportunities.

 An advisor can help an investor review fund prospectuses, gain a deeper understanding of how different funds will be managed, and tailor his or her portfolio to meet individual needs for tax-free income.
-Our seasoned portfolio management and credit research teams are known for their yield-driven approach to creating shareholder value.
-Like all of our funds, Oppenheimer Rochester High Yield Municipal Fund employs a security-specific, value-oriented and research-intensive approach that helps us identify many attractive but overlooked bonds.
+The seasoned Oppenheimer Municipal Fund Management Team is known for its yield-driven approach to creating shareholder value.
+We employ a security-specific, value-oriented and research-intensive approach that helps us identify many attractive but overlooked bonds.
 We call this investment approach the Rochester Way.

 Fixed-income investing can entail credit and interest rate risks; as interest rates rise, bond prices generally fall and a fund’s share price can fall, too.
 A portion of a municipal bond fund’s distributions may be subject to tax and may increase taxes for investors subject to federal alternative minimum tax.
 Capital gains distributions are taxable as capital gains.